rrortega/trustpilot-review-collector/README.md

 ## License

-TrustpilotReviewsCollector Library is licensed under the MIT license.
+TrustpilotReviewCollector Library is licensed under the MIT license.
 See the LICENSE file for more information.